 At Thomas Bullock we believe that computing is an integral part of modern-day life and therefore provides a wealth of learning opportunities, explicitly within computing and also across other curriculum subjects.
 At the forefront of our aims we want the children to be able to use technology safely and have a clear understanding of how to keep themselves safe online.
-Our intention is to provide children with curriculum focused activities, creative tools, programs and games to support and inspire creative learning.
-The children at Thomas Bullock have access to an online digital platform called "Purple mash" this can be accessed at home by the children on laptops and tablets providing them with engaging activities to support all areas of the curriculum.
+We provide children with curriculum focused activities, creative tools, programs and games to support and inspire creativity in their learning.
+Children develop curiosity within computing exploring different programmes and use their knowledge to access STEM activities that allow them to "let their light shine".
+The teachers at Thomas Bullock use the "Teach Computing" programme of study to support teaching and learning of computing across KS1 and KS2.
+Children at Thomas Bullock are lucky enough to have access across the school to individual chromebooks.
+Which we endeavour to use within the computing curriculum as well as across other curriculum areas.